 - WHC has approximately \$120,000 in carry-forward funding.
 These funds will be used to expand into two clinics through Nevada Health Centers (NVHC)

 - Nevada was one of three states that did not see a significant drop in screening rates during Covid and is participating in a study with the CDC to better understand best practices.
 WHC Program coordinator will be travelling to Boston for the Annual American Public Health Association 150-year anniversary conference where cancer screening rates during covid will be discussed.

 - WHC continues to work with Access to Healthcare Network (AHN) to support uninsured and underinsured women living at or below 250% of the Federal Poverty Level, receive funding and care coordination for breast and cervical cancer screening and diagnostic services.

-- The following data accounts for state general funds appropriated for breast cancer screening and diagnostic services (\$500,000 per biennium) expended from June 30, 2022, through October 12, 2022:
+- The following data accounts for state general funds appropriated for screenings services (\$500,000 per biennium) expended from June 30, 2022, through October December 28, 2022.

-- o 561 Women served
+- 1,442 Women Served

-- 3 Clinical Breast Exams
+- 22 Clinical breast exams

-- 1 Abnormal result
+- 6 Abnormal results

-- 503 Mammograms
+- 1,303 Mammograms

-- 60 Abnormal results
+- 159 Abnormal results

-- 1 Breast cancer case diagnosed, including:
+- 5 Breast cancer cases, including:

+- 1 Case of invasive cervical cancer

-- 1 case of ductal carcinoma in situ
+- 4 Cases of ductal carcinoma In Situ

+- Referrals to treatment:

-- 1 Patient diagnosed with cancer referred to Medicaid
+- 1 patient diagnosed referred to Medicaid

-- The following data accounts for CDC funds appropriated for breast and cervical cancer screening and diagnostic services expended from June 30, 2022, through October 12, 2022:
+- The following data accounts for CDC funds appropriated for breast and cervical cancer screening and diagnostic services expended from June 30, 2022, through December 28, 2022:

-- o 1,993 Women served
+- o 3,483 Women served

-- 1,371 Clinical Breast Exams
+- 3,806 Clinical breast exams

-- 361 Mammograms
+- 800 Mammograms

-- 1,123 Pap tests
+- 2,060 Pap tests

-- 16 Breast or cervical cancer cases diagnosed, including:
+- o 38 Cases of breast or cervical cancer cases, including:

-- 1 Case of ductal carcinoma in situ
+- 1 Case of Ductal carcinoma in situ

+- 3 Cases of invasive breast cancer

-- 15 Cases of invasive cervical cancers or cases of premalignant cervical lesions
+- 34 Cases of invasive cervical cancers or cases of premalignant cervical lesions

+- •